Skip to content

 \d+

-a sequence of spaces, which may be empty
+a sequence of possibly empty spaces

 \s*